Irvin Mayfield

 Irvin Mayfield Jr. (born December 23, 1977) is an American trumpeter, composer, bandleader and educator.
-On November 3, 2021, Mayfield was sentenced to 18 months in prison for defrauding the New Orleans public library system from over one million dollars.
+On November 3, 2021, Mayfield was sentenced to 18 months in prison for defrauding the New Orleans public library system for over one million dollars.

-Biography
+Early life

-Irvin Mayfield, who was born in New Orleans, Louisiana, United States, is the youngest of nine children from Joyce Alsanders and Irvin Mayfield Sr. Joyce Alsanders was a schoolteacher in New Orleans’ Upper Ninth Ward.
-His father, Irvin Mayfield Sr., was a drill sergeant in the United States Army and a boxer who died in the flood after Hurricane Katrina.
+Irvin Mayfield, who was born in New Orleans, Louisiana, United States, is the youngest of nine children from Joyce Alsanders and Irvin Mayfield Sr. His mother was a schoolteacher in New Orleans' Upper Ninth Ward.
+His father was a drill sergeant in the United States Army and a boxer who died in the flood after Hurricane Katrina.
 Growing up, Mayfield Jr. played organ at his church and received his first trumpet when he was in the fourth grade.